Home

 Koledari

-Although Bulgaria is an Eastern Orthodox country, it celebrates Christmas on December 25th like in Catholicism.
-Its religious observances are similar to those in the West.
-However, in some parts of Bulgaria, Christmas is still celebrated the Orthodox way—on January 7th.
+While Bulgaria is an Eastern Orthodox country, it celebrates Christmas on December 25, similar to Catholic traditions, with religious observances that resemble those in Western countries.
+However, in certain regions, some communities continue to observe Christmas in the traditional Orthodox manner on January 7.

 After dinner, the hosts leave the remains of a Christmas dinner until morning for the spirits of ancestors who might come back to visit.
-On December 25th, people eat meat dishes.
+Christmas Eve might be all-vegetarian, but on Christmas Day, it’s time for feasting on an enormous dinner that includes a main dish of some type of meat.
 Traditionally, a baked goose or a suckling pig is cooked for a holiday.
+In Bulgarian, Merry Christmas is 'Vesela Koleda'.

 Find hotels and airbnbs near Christmas Celebrations (Map)